syayi/numaflow/README.md

 ## Summary

-Numaflow is a Kubernetes-native tool for running massively parallel stream processing.
-A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more source, data processing, and sink vertices.
+Numaflow is a Kubernetes-native platform for developing event-driven applications and event processing.
+A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more sources, processing, and sink vertices.

-Numaflow installs in a few minutes and is easier and cheaper to use for simple data processing applications than a full-featured stream processing platforms.
+Numaflow installs in a few minutes and is easier and cheaper to use for developing event-driven applications.

 ## Use Cases

-- Real-time data analytics applications.
+- Event-driven applications such as anomaly detection, monitoring, and alerting.
-- Event driven applications such as anomaly detection, monitoring, and alerting.
+- Real-time analytics.
 - Streaming applications such as data instrumentation and data movement.
 - Workflows running in a streaming manner.